omnifiedtechnologies/lyzer/README.md

 # Lyzer
-Node.js metrics analytics module with an Express front-end.
+NodeJS metrics analytics module with an Express front-end.

 ![Lyzer Screenshot](/lyzer.png)

+Lyzer is a simple metrics tool to monitor NodJS processes.
+It will create HTML5 charts that will update live with usage.

 ## Setup